smplrspace/docs/docs/api-reference/space/overview.md

 - `allowModeChange` - _optional_ - set this to true to allow users to switch between 2D and 3D. _Default value: false._
 - `onModeChange` - _optional_ - is called whenever the user changes the mode.
 Requires allowModeChange to be set to true.
 - `cameraPlacement` - _optional_ - set the initial position and direction of the camera.
 See [camera controls](/api-reference/space/custom-ux#camera-controls) for more details.
+- `disableCameraControls` - _optional_ - set this to true so the camera placement cannot be changed by the user.
+This disables mouse, touch and keyboard inputs as well as removes the zoom control buttons. _Default value: false_
 - `onReady` - _optional_ - is called once the viewer's initial render is done.
 - `onError` - _optional_ - is called if an error occur while starting the viewer.